-Who are the Board of Trustees?
+Who are the Board?

 From left to right: Chris Miller (Parent representative), Rachael Spencer (Deputy Chairperson), Paula Hawkins (Parent representative), Sarah Long (Chairperson), Mike Pile (Parent representative), Juliana Rae (Principal), Linda Baran (Staff representative)

-What is the role of the Board of Trustees?
+What is the role of the Board?